MAKE A DONATION

 NMO Charitable Funds

 Sexual dysfunction in women

-How does NMO affect sexual function in women?
+How does NMOSD affect sexual function in women?

 Female sexual function – like male sexual response – depends on good spinal cord connections and undamaged nerve pathways between the brain and the base of the spinal cord.

 The types of problems that can occur include: decreased vaginal lubrication; loss of libido or sex drive; loss of vaginal muscle tone; reduced or painfully heightened sensation in the vaginal and/or clitoral area; and loss of ability to achieve orgasm.

 Unfortunately, there are currently no specific medications available to treat these symptoms, but there are a variety of strategies that can help to minimise their impact.
 If you are referred to a specialist sex clinic, a sex therapist may be able to prescribe treatments that are not routinely available, depending on your particular circumstances.

 In November 2009, the results of a clinical trial on a drug called flibanserin were presented at a scientific conference.
 The reported results suggested flibanserin might benefit women with low libido.
 However, it has not yet been licensed for use in the UK.